-If you are injured or become disabled and are no longer able to bring a paycheck home, you need help!
+You Work Hard to Earn Money to Support Your Family.
+If you are injured or become disabled and are no longer able to bring home a paycheck, you need our help!

 What is Workers’ Compensation?

-Who is covered by The Workers’ Compensation Law?
+Who is Covered by the Workers’ Compensation Law?

 Most employees in Louisiana are covered from the day they start employment.
 Employees may be full-time, part-time, seasonal, or minors.
 Subcontractors and certain independent contractors may be considered employees if they are involved in the pursuit of the employer’s trade, business or occupation or if they are performing substantial manual labor.